decidim/decidim/decidim-elections/README.md

 ## Testing

 Besides the [set-up typical for Decidim](https://docs.decidim.org/en/develop/develop/testing), for some of the specs a Bulletin Board installation is needed, running in port 5017 by default with the `DATABASE_CLEANER_ALLOW_REMOTE_DATABASE_URL` environment variable set up with the "true" string.
-There's a working configuration on `docs`.
+There is a working configuration on `docs`.

 ```bash
 cd docs/docker/bulletin_board_test